Family & Companions

-The third generation of a Hollywood empire that included filmmaking father John Huston and actor grandfather Walter Huston, Danny Huston began his career behind the camera but truly came into his own when he instead positioned himself in front of it.
+The third generation of a Hollywood empire that included father John Huston, sister Anjelica Huston and grandfather Walter Huston, Danny Huston began his career behind the camera but truly came into his own when he instead positioned himself in front of it.
 The dashing character actor with the rich voice and raffish charm earned an Independent Spirit Award nomination for sending up the family business in "ivans xtc" (2000), and from that leading role, went on to give outstanding supporting performances in highly acclaimed dramas like "21 Grams" (2003),"The Aviator" (2004), "The Constant Gardener" (2005) and "Children of Men" (2006).
-Throughout his career, the actor regularly showed an interest in heady, literary-inspired works, but he found his widest audience with a run of edge-of-your-seat thrillers like "30 Days of Night" (2007) and "X-Men Origins: Wolverine" (2009), while portraying historical figures like King Richard the Lionheart in "Robin Hood" (2010) and the ancient Greek god of the ocean Poseidon in "Clash of the Titans" (2010) and "Wrath of the Titans" (2012).
+Throughout his career, the actor regularly showed an interest in heady, literary-inspired works, but he found his widest audience with a run of edge-of-your-seat blockbusters like "30 Days of Night" (2007), "X-Men Origins: Wolverine" (2009) and "Wonder Woman" (2017), while portraying historical figures like King Richard the Lionheart in "Robin Hood" (2010) and the ancient Greek god of the ocean Poseidon in "Clash of the Titans" (2010) and "Wrath of the Titans" (2012).
 Whether on big screens or small, Huston proved that he possessed his father's adventurous spirit and was proudly using it to explore beyond the expected confines of the family name.

 Though born on foreign soil in Rome, Italy, on May 14, 1962, Danny Huston's status was instantly that of Hollywood royalty.
 His mother was actress Zoe Sallis while his father was legendary actor-director-screenwriter John Huston, best known for "The Maltese Falcon" (1941), "The Misfits" (1961) and "The Treasure of the Sierra Madre" (1948), for which he earned an Academy Award for his direction and his adapted screenplay.
 The film also garnered a Best Supporting Actor Oscar for well-known stage and screen star Walter Huston, the filmmaker's father and Huston's grandfather.
 Although his parents never wed - in fact the pair's affair took place in the middle of Huston's third of five marriages - it was through this union to Enrica Soma that Danny became the half-sister of Anjelica Huston, who was also destined for film notoriety with a Best Actress Oscar of her own for "Prizzi's Honor" (1985), which was directed by her father.
 Huston was raised by his mother in Rome, London, and Ireland, among other places, and grew up idolizing his larger-than-life dad whom he visited on movie sets in exotic locales.
 While he showed a natural affinity for the family business with his own childhood Super-8 movies, Huston initially planned to become an artist.
 By the age of 21, however, he was working alongside his dad, directing the main titles sequence for the period drama, "Under the Volcano" (1984).